Jcrash29/jcrash29.github.com/travels/_posts/2015-10-29-honeymoon.md

 We than drove towards Rotorua and stopped at a farm.
 Our hobbiton bus wasn't to arrive for 30 minutes so we stayed at the farm and looked at the animals.
 We also got to see a dog attempt to heard some sheep.
 The dog was clearly having the time of its life even though it failed to get the sheep into the gate.

 Currently we are on the hobbiton bus with a very interesting driver.

+## Hobbiton

+It was a sunny Sunday with Sunny the tour guide.
+The entire trip he referred to us as his team.
+Marissa and I were given multiple chances to show off our nerdy lord of the rings knowledge.
+We got many great pictures of the different hobbit holes that had different perspectives 90% and 40%.

+At the end of the tour we were able to get beer, cider and food from the green dragon inn.

+We are currently on the bus back to Aukland, we haven't decided what we will do tonight but whatever it is I hope it involves relaxing.

 # Quotes